sde-coursepack/sde-coursepack.github.io/modules/gui/_posts/2000-08-01-Common-Widgets.md

 In a VBox, the children are arranged vertically in a single column.
 This is commonly used to stack elements in the GUI, such as the labels, text fields, and buttons in a form.

 ### GridPane
 In a GridPane, the children are organized in a flexible grid of rows and columns.
-This is useful when creating you want the GUI to have a structured layout, such as in a form or dashboard, where the controls should be aligned consistently in a tabular format.
+This is useful when you want the GUI to have a structured layout, such as in a form or dashboard, where the controls should be aligned consistently in a tabular format.